-- 10. At the grievance meeting: - the Chairman will introduce the members of the sub-committee to the employee - the employee (or companion) will set out the grievance and present the evidence - the Chairman will ask the employee questions about the information presented and will want to understand what action does he/she wants the Council to take - any member of the sub-committee and the employee (or the companion) may guestion any witness - the employee (or companion) will have the opportunity to sum up the case - a grievance meeting may be adjourned to allow matters that were raised during the meeting to be investigated by the sub-committee. - 11.
-The Chairman will provide the employee with the sub-committee's decision, in writing, usually within five working days of the meeting.
+13. At the grievance meeting:

+- a. the chair will introduce the members of the sub-committee to the employee - b. the employee (or companion) will set out the grievance and present the evidence - c. the chair will ask the employee questions about the information presented and will want to understand what action they want the Council to take - d. any member of the sub-committee and the employee (or the companion) may question any witness - e. the employee (or companion) will have the opportunity to sum up the case - f. a grievance meeting may be adjourned to allow matters that were raised during the meeting to be investigated by the sub-committee. - 14.
+The chair will provide the employee with the sub-committee's decision, in writing, usually within 7 calendar days of the meeting though this may be longer e.g.: where further investigations are required.
 The letter will notify the employee of the action, if any, that the Council will take and of the employee's right to appeal.